CalebGriffin089/Assignment/README.md

 ## How It Works:
 1. Make the channels object:
     - Create a json object called channelData that contains a base id of 0 the given groupId, the given channel name, an array for admins that starts with the creator of the channel, an empty array for banned members, and a members array with the creator as the channel member.
+2. Read the users file
+    - await the users file to find all super admins and add them as members to the channel
-2. Read the groups file
+3. Read the groups file
     - Read and parse the groups.txt file
-3. Check if the group exists
+4. Check if the group exists
     - Check the groups file for the group we are trying to add the channel to
-4. Read the channels file
+5. Read the channels file
     - Read and parse the channels file
-5. Find the highest ID in the channels file
+6. Find the highest ID in the channels file
     - Search the channels file for the channel with the highest ID then set that id +1 as the new channels id
-6. Add the channel
+7. Add the channel
     - Add the channel to the channels file
-7. Return Success:
+8. Return Success:
     - {  valid: true, channelId: channelData.id }

 # Create Groups: